apptentive/apptentive-ios/docs/APIChanges.md

 This document tracks changes to the API between versions.

+# 1.5.7

+ * Added `ATSurveyShownNotification` notification when a survey is shown.

 # 1.5.5

  * Added `addParseIntegrationWithDeviceToken:` for integrating with Parse's Push Notification service.